by Paul Murrell http://orcid.org/0000-0002-3224-8858, Thomas Lin Pedersen, and Simon Urbanek.

 font1 <- glyphFont(system.file("fonts", "Montserrat", "static", "Montserrat-BoldItalic.ttf", package="grDevices"), 0, "Montserrat", 700, "italic") font2 <- glyphFont(system.file("fonts", "Montserrat", "static", "Montserrat-Medium.ttf", package="grDevices"), 0, "Montserrat", 400, "normal")

-Going back to glyphInfo()
+Going back to glyphInfo(), the width and

-arguments describe a bounding box around the
+height arguments describe a bounding box around the

 glyphs.
 These will become more relevant later, as will the

-and vAnchor
+hAnchor and vAnchor arguments, which

 can be left missing in simple cases